hunterirving/macproxy_plus/README.md

 systemd service
 ===============
 This repo comes with a systemd service configuration template.
-At the time of writing, systemd is the de-factor standard solution for managing daemons on contemporary Linux distributions.
+At the time of writing, systemd is the de-facto standard solution for managing daemons on contemporary Linux distributions.
 Edit the macproxy.service file and point the ExecStart= parameter to the location of the start_macproxy.sh file, e.g. on a Raspberry Pi:

 ```